 The microcomputer service technology certificate graduates will be prepared for entry level jobs in microcomputer dealerships and repair shops, as well as internal maintenance groups within large corporations, or as the hardware specialist within a programming team.
-The program may be taken at night, so students can work while going to school.

 Associate in Science graduates will be prepared to install, operate, maintain and trouble-shoot systems and networks for the service divisions of large computer manufactures and computer applications organizations.